 If you’re jigging for Snapper or Grouper then you will need a very robust fishing rod.
 You will need one with the stopping power to pull these powerful fish away from the rocks and up off the bottom.
 The St. Croix Mojo series features a set of extremely heavy action jigging rods and these are believed to be the best jigging rods on the market.

-Best High-End Travel Saltwater Fishing Rods: Shimano Exage BX STC Mini Tele
+Best High-End Travel Saltwater Fishing Rods: Shimano GLF Saltwater Spinning Rods

-Best Surf Casting Saltwater Fishing Rods: PENN Spinfisher V Combo
+Best Surf Casting Saltwater Fishing Rods: PENN Spinfisher VI Combo

-Best Tapon Fishing Saltwater Rod: Penn Allegiance II Inshore Spinning Rod
+Best Tapon Fishing Saltwater Rod: Penn Squadron III Surf Spinning Rod

-When fishing for tarpon, aka ‘The Silver King’, aka the most sought after game fish in the state of Florida, you’ll need a fishing rod with a lot of stopping power because these magnificent fish pull really hard.
-The Penn Allegiance II Inshore series features a 7-foot Heavy action rod is the PERFECT tarpon fishing rod.
+When fishing for tarpon, aka ‘The Silver King’, aka the most sought-after game fish in the state of Florida, you’ll need a fishing rod with a lot of stopping power because these magnificent fish pull really hard.
+The Penn Squadron III series features a 7-foot Heavy action rod is the PERFECT tarpon fishing rod.

 Best Saltwater Baitcasting Fishing Rod: Shimano Sojourn 1-Piece Casting Rod

-That concludes of the best saltwater fishing rods for every type of fishing.
+That concludes our list of the best saltwater fishing rods for every type of fishing.
 Check out more of our Buyer Guides!